Mission of The HBCU Career Center

-My goal is to continue working with students, alumni, new professionals, college career centers and employers to better engage and develop a diverse pool of professionals.
+My goal is to continue working with students, alumni, new professionals, college career centers and employers to better engage and develop America’s diverse workforce.
 These professionals, be they employees or business owners, will fulfill their dreams of lifelong sustainability through career and workplace success.

 I believe successful graduates who sustain themselves, their families and their communities are the best ambassadors for the HBCU mission and become themselves the best protectors and advocates of the legacy of these great institutions.